tsmdt/the-turing-way/book/website/reproducible-research/code-reuse.md

 Freire and Chirigati {cite:ps}`Freire2018Reproducibility` provide a framework of different levels of reproducibility, depending on what can be modified.
 They define the following levels of reproducibility: repeatable, re-runnable, portable, extendable and modifiable.

-We can map the definitions of reproducibly on the Freire framework as follows:
+We can map the definitions of reproducibility on the Freire framework as follows:

 | Freire framework | Definitions of reproducibly |
 |------------------|---|